 Listed below are some of the trainings that we provide as part of The UPRISE Collective, supporting our organization's mission by engaging in in-systems change work.
 These are trainings that we have given before.
 This list is fluid, and will change as the needs of the community change.
-Length and format of each training will also be fluid, as we strive to consistently remain responsive to your community or organizational needs.
+Length and format of each training are also fluid, as we strive to consistently remain responsive to your community or organizational needs.
 Each training or package we develop is customized in collaboration with the community we are invited into.

 Participants will engage in focused conversations in which they will learn to articulate the identities they hold, as well as how those identities intersect.
 Facilitators will share some information regarding Oregon’s history of inequity and exclusionary laws, making connections within the context of the organization's mission.
 Participants will be introduced to basic concepts in order to ground equity work, including the Cycle of Socialization, Five Faces of Oppression, Implicit Bias, and Cultural Humility.
 Facilitators will provide information on existing equity work within the community, and participants will have an opportunity to look critically at their own work at micro, mezzo, and macro levels and to begin to assess organizational needs.
 Stakeholders will also discuss where decision-making powers lie within the organization, and develop strategies for creating lasting change.
 Facilitators will provide information regarding the role of -ism’s and generational trauma in development, and strategies for creating more trauma-informed, culturally humble organizations and communities.